Veteran French union boss sees tensions with Macron near breaking point

-PARIS, April 5 (Reuters) - A standoff between the French government and the country’s unions could turn into a national confrontation against President Emmanuel Macron’s reforms, a long-time leader of the labour movement said on Thursday.
+PARIS (Reuters) - A standoff between the French government and the country’s unions could turn into a national confrontation against President Emmanuel Macron’s reforms, a long-time leader of the labor movement said on Thursday.

 Macron’s government and the unions are clashing over reform of the SNCF state rail company, with two-day strikes set to take place every five days for three months.